kimamov/vite-islands-presentation/README.md

 - Mit isomorphischen rendern (JS Rendering aufn Server und Client) kann man den Workflow stark beschleunigen (1 Codebase für FE und BE mit freiwilligen enhancements auf der Clientseite)

+### Von der Astro Seite
+-Performance: Reduces the amount of JavaScript code shipped to the client.
+The code sent only consists of the script required for interactive components, which is much less than the script needed to recreate the virtual DOM for the entire page and rehydrate all the elements on the page.
+The smaller size of JavaScript automatically corresponds to faster page loads and Time to Interactive (TTI).
+Comparisons for Astro with documentation websites created for Next.js and Nuxt.js have shown an 83% reduction in JavaScript code.
+Other users have also reported performance improvements with Astro.

+-SEO: Since all of the static content is rendered on the server; pages are SEO friendly.
+Prioritizes important content: Key content (especially for blogs, news articles, and product pages) is available almost immediately to the user.
+Secondary functionality for interactivity is usually required after consuming the key content becomes available gradually.
+Accessibility: The use of standard static HTML links to access other pages helps to improve the accessibility of the website.
+Component-based: The architecture offers all advantages of component-based architecture, such as reusability and maintainability.
+Despite the advantages, the concept is still in a nascent stage.
+The limited support results in some disadvantages.

 ## Nachteile